tuhiproject/tuhi/README.md

       device.
 A client should display a notification in response, if the user does not press the button during the (firmware-specific) timeout the current operation will fail.

+  Signal: ListeningStopped(i)
+      Sent when the listen process has stopped.
+An argument of 0 indicates a successful termination, i.e. in response to the client calling StopListening().
+Otherwise, the argument is a negative errno indicating the type of error.

+      If the errno is -EAGAIN, the daemon is already listening to the device on behalf of another client.
+In this case, this client should wait for the Listening property to change and StartListening() once the property is set to False.
 ```

 JSON File Format